Beauty Buzz/Blog Biz | Meet Our 3 Interns

 In the fall, Ryan will be starting to work in Dr. Deborah Kreiss’s Lab doing some really interesting, research about OCD and social anxiety.
 He’s so excited to be working with Bold Blind Beauty because he has a great passion for helping people with disabilities just to be empowered and to strive towards a more equitable future.
 It’s also a great honor to be working alongside a great team of really qualified smart and talented interns.

-Connecting With The Interns:
+Connecting With The Interns

 Final Words

-Here at Bold Blind Beauty, we talk quite a bit on topics surrounding accessibility, inclusion, and representation or A.I.R.
+At Bold Blind Beauty, we talk quite a bit on topics surrounding accessibility, inclusion, and representation or A.I.R.
 One of the things that breaks my heart is when preparing posts like today’s article I cannot find authentic imagery.
 While the selection of images representing people with disabilities is getting better there’s still a long way to go.
 In every area of life, there are people with disabilities and as such we should be equally represented.

 For this article, there’s no reason in my mind why I shouldn’t have been able to find photos of students with disabilities alongside students without disabilities.
 Instead what I found were photos of either all able-bodied students or all students with disabilities.
 These scenarios, while they could and do exist, they are seldom seen in real-life situations.
 Just something to think about.